 The only major difference between All In One and a Chrome window is that you get to sign into multiple accounts of a messenger.
 Other than that, the only thing that changes is the look and feel.
 That said, All In One looks quite inviting with its big, bold tabs on top.

-It’s also the only such client that works as a useful Chrome app (check out these other unusually useful Chrome apps), which means you can install it on any computer, even a Chromebook.
+It’s also the only such client that works as a useful Chrome app, which means you can install it on any computer, even a Chromebook.
 Of course, you’ll need to have installed Google Chrome beforehand.

 Download: All In One Messenger for Chrome (Free)